Self-Employed Retirement Plans Corpus Christi, TX

 Solo 401(k)

-Plan Overview: Solo 401(k)s, sometimes referred to as an Individual 401(k) or one-participant 401(k) plan, is a self-employed retirement plan intended for companies that have no employees or if the only employee is your spouse.
-These plans are similar to standard 401(k) plans, and let you make contributions as both an employer and an employee with pre-tax money.
-This provides more savings than SEPs or IRAs; however, the additional opportunities may be offset by more constrained investment avenues.
-With this type of plan, you can make either traditional or Roth deferrals, which have the same tax benefits as their IRA contribution counterparts.
+Plan Overview: Solo 401(k)s, commonly known as an Individual 401(k) or one-participant 401(k) plan, is a savings option for the self-employed intended for businesses with no employees or if the only employee is your spouse.
+Solo 401(k)s operate much like standard 401(k) plans, and enable contributions as both the employer and the employee with pre-tax money.
+This provides more savings versus SEPs or IRAs; however, the additional opportunities may be offset by more constrained investment avenues.
+In a solo 401(k) plan, you can make either traditional or Roth deferrals, which offer the same tax benefits as their IRA contribution counterparts.

-• Contributions as an employer (as an employer) are limited to 25% of your net self-employment income, which is your net profit minus half of your self-employment tax and the deferrals you made.
+• Profit-sharing contributions (as an employer) cannot exceed 25% of your net earnings from self-employment, which is your net profit minus half of your self-employment tax and the deferrals you made.

 The total contribution cannot exceed $70,000, or $77,500 for those aged 50 and older (for 2025), $81,250 if you attain age 60-63 in 2025.